 By Sheila Wojtowicz from Sacramento, CA

 Tired of trying to clean the margarine or shortening out of the measuring cup after you use it?
 I am!
 But I discovered a trick today.
-If your recipe calls for an egg(s), crack the egg into the measuring cup your going to use for measuring the margarine or shortening.
-Pour the egg into your mixing bowl, now using the same measuring cup that the egg was in, measure out the margarine or shortening.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.